WouterVanc/Hand_Sign_Detection/README.md

 You can find the necessary packages to run these script in the requirements.txt file.

-Once the right depencies are installed, run the 'Detect_Hand_Signs_Live.py' for live detection with your webcam.
+Once the right packages are installed, run the 'Detect_Hand_Signs_Live.py' for live detection with your webcam.
 Press 'q' to stop.

 The 'Benchmark_Model.py' calculates the run time and accuracy of the model on 10 images.